justinG31/TCPserver/README.md

 Description
 ----
 This project simulates a Network Denial of Service through a method of a TCP SYN flood attack.
-The prrogram simulates the attack by the flood.go acting as the adversary performing the TCP SYN flood attack.
-The file flood.go asks a user to input the amount of clients to send to the server as well as the amount of GOMAXPROCS() to utilize.
-The server, server.go, asks the user for the amount of GOMAXPROCS() to utilize than starts running the server.
-Once the server is running, it will run until receiving and EOF interrupt cammand i.e. "CRTL-C" or when an abundance of clients can succesfully trigger the server to stop running.
+The program simulates the attack by the flood.go acting as the adversary performing the TCP SYN flood attack.
+The file flood.go asks a user to input the amount of clients to send to the server as well as the amount of GOMAXPROCS() to utilize on the "client" end.
+The server, server.go, asks the user for the amount of GOMAXPROCS() to utilize on the server end, and then starts running the server.
+Once the server is running, it will run until receiving an EOF interrupt command (i.e. "CRTL-C") or when an abundance of clients can succesfully trigger the server fail.

 Input and Output